vantage-sh/docs.vantage.sh/docs/connecting_coralogix.md

 Costs will be ingested and processed as soon as you add the integration.
 It usually takes less than 15 minutes to ingest Coralogix costs.
 Once costs are processed, they will be available on your **All Resources** Cost Report.

 :::note
-This integration includes 90 days of historical Coralogix usage data based on limits imposed by Coralogix.
+Based on limits imposed by Coralogix, the integration includes 90 days of historical Coralogix usage and cost data.
 Coralogix data refreshes daily in Vantage.
 :::

 ## Coralogix Reporting Dimensions